-- In June 2016 the UK voted to leave the EU ("Brexit"). - On 29 March 2017 UK invoked EU Treaty Article 50 giving 2 years to negotiate its exit and to set a course for a future relationship with the EU. - Currently the UK is set to leave the EU on 31 October 2019. - Previously negotiated terms of the UK's exit as set in the Withdrawal Agreement was rejected by UK Parliament in March 2019. - The UK remains deeply divided on whether to remain in the EU or to leave and then, on what terms. - Uncertainty on these matters has been pervasive including with respect to the impact on preferential trade relations with third countries.
+- In June 2016 the UK voted to leave the EU ("Brexit"). - On 29 March 2017 UK invoked EU Treaty Article 50 giving 2 years to negotiate its exit and to set a course for a future relationship with the EU. - UK was set to leave the EU on 31 October 2019. - Previously negotiated terms of the UK's exit as set in the Withdrawal Agreement (WA) was rejected by UK Parliament in March 2019. - The re-negotiated WA has not been agreed by the UK Parliament, and the UK Government was obliged to request the EU to grant an extension of the deadline. - The EU provided a new deadline of 31 January 2020. - Subsequently, the UK Parliament has agreed to general elections in December 2019 that will in part decide on whether the UK will remain or leave the EU.